-Take Trader Joe’s and Amazon, for example.
-Forbes lists both companies as one of the 100 most customer-centric companies.
+As such, measuring your customer service KPIs is crucial to successful customer interactions.
+Take Trader Joe’s for example.
+It’s one of the most customer centric-companies in the US.
 Why?
 They focus on the customer service experience.
-Trader Joe’s customers love the company so much that the chain has the second highest American Customer Satisfaction Index (ACSI) score.
+Trader Joe’s customers love the company so much that the chain has the highest American Customer Satisfaction Index (ACSI) score.

 Customer Service KPI Examples

 Key performance indicators are a measurement tool used to measure employee and company performance.
 They are necessary for businesses to establish, measure, and evaluate goals.
 Customer service KPIs include:

 First response time (FRT) is the time that elapses between a customer sending their first support ticket and an agent’s response.

 Using this metric helps a company measure the effectiveness of its team when it comes to the promptness of support staff and whether teams have enough resources to respond to requests on time.
 Delays in response time can negatively affect a customer’s interaction with a business, making it one of the most monitored customer service KPIs.

 2. Average Resolution Time

 Average resolution time is how long it takes to solve a support ticket from start to finish, and the length of time usually varies based on the complexity of the issue.
 However, lower resolution times are a better marker for success as they ensure quick resolutions of customer calls.

 Average handle time (AHT) is similar to average resolution time, but there is a slight difference.

 AHT is the average time an agent spends on a ticket.
 For example, suppose a support rep is resending a package to a customer.
 The handling time ends when the agent communicates the new shipping information to the customer and closes the ticket.
 The resolution time ends once a customer actually receives the product.